wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-create-track-close-okrs/includes/how-to-close-your-okrs.md

+> [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4VlAy]

-The last of the **4Cs** is Closing.
+The last of the **4Cs** is **Close**.
 At the end of the relevant OKR time period, you'll close your Key Results and score them based on your judgment of the progress made.
 You'll also be prompted to provide a **Closing Note** based on your reflections and learnings.
 These reflections will be critical in feeding into the process of writing your OKRs for the next time period.

-> [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4VlAy]

 :::image type="content" source="../media/scoring-scale.png" alt-text="Image showing the scoring scale for OKRs based on stretch goals.":::

-Scoring is between 0 - 1, with 0.7 - 0.9 being considered successful as OKRs should be based on stretch goals.
+Scoring is between 0 - 1.
+Between 0.7 - 0.9 is considered successful since OKRs should be based on stretch goals, which drive you and your team towards innovation and collaboration.

+Here's how to close your OKRs in Viva Goals:

-1. Navigate to the **Key Result** that you wish to close.
+1. Navigate to the **Key Result** that you want to close.
 1. Select the **More Actions** button.
 1. Select **Close**.
 1. Make a final update to your **Metric** if required.